-I’ve written about safe people food for dogs, but it’s also important to address the cats’ needs, too.
+I’ve written about safe people food for dogs, but it’s important to address the cats’ needs, too.
 We want to spoil our cats, but don’t want to cause harm.
 At our house, if Bravo-Dawg gets something yummy from the table, then Karma-Kat thinks he should, too.

 Healthy People Food For Cats